nfabacus/offline-react-practice/README.md

               @import "custom-theme/master-theme";
         ```
    3) Make sure to import "./scss/master.scss" in index.js in src folder.
-   4) At this point, bootstrap's javascripts are not loaded, so do not work well with react.
+   4) At this point, bootstrap's javascripts are not loaded, and do not work well with react.
 So, we will install reactstrap to support bootstrap javascript functionality.
        npm install --save reactstrap react-addons-transition-group react-addons-css-transition-group
   5) See how to create react bootstrap 4 components using reactstrap below:
       http://reactstrap.github.io/components/alerts/